han190/PE-Fortran/README.md

 # Project Euler with Modern Fortran

 [Project Euler](https://projecteuler.net/about) is a weekly updated math problem set.
-I created this project mainly because I wanted to practice my Fortran programming skills, so although not necessary, everything is written by Modern Fortran.
+I created this project mainly because I wanted to practice my Fortran programming skills, so although not necessary, everything is written by modern Fortran.
 If you are learning Fortran, this project might be helpful.

 ## Dependencies